What is MAP-Works?

 Want to know more about MAP-Works?

 MAP-Works is a campus tool that can be used in many different ways that go far beyond what we’ve described here.
-If you’d like to learn more about MAP-Works and all that it can offer your students, please email firstname.lastname@example.org and we’ll contact you as soon as our training schedule is finalized.
+If you’d like to learn more about MAP-Works and all that it can offer your students, please visit the UWO MAP-Works site or email contact the MAP-Works Campus Coordinator.